15 Surprising Uses for Eggshells for Your Home and Garden

 15. Add to Your Compost Pile

-A compost pile thrives when a host of different biodegradable matter is added, and eggshells are included as mentioned above.
+A compost pile thrives when a variety of biodegradable materials is added, including eggshells, as mentioned above.
 You can add calcium boosts to your garden instead of tossing them out.

 Final Word

 These 15 surprising uses for eggshells could benefit you around your home and garden.
 So, the next time you make eggs for breakfast, hold on to the eggshells instead of throwing them out with the trash.
 Which of these surprising uses for eggshells did you find most unexpected and valuable?
-May God Bless this world, Linda
+Eggshells are one of those everyday items that most people overlook.
+Yet, with a bit of creativity, they can serve dozens of practical purposes around your home and garden.
+From improving soil health to reducing waste, eggshells prove that even the smallest scraps can make a significant impact.
+May God bless this world, Linda

 Copyright Images: Eggshells AdobeStock_318344917 by Chamillew